timarenz/lacework-terraform-101/BASICS.md

 We need to create a random ID because a key pair in AWS needs to have an unique key name, for this we use the `random_id`resource.
 While this uses a new provider called `random`, no additional provider block is requied as this provider doesn't need any configuration.

 Second, we create a new TLS key pair using the `tls_private_key`resource out of the `tls` provider.
-Again, now provider block is required.
+Again, no provider block is required.

 Last, we create the actual AWS key pair and we use the attribues from the resources `random_id` and `tls_private_key` as inputs for this new resource.
-You can see different styles of using those attributes, for `key_name` we actually use the output of the `random_id` resource as part af the string.
+You can see different styles of using those attributes, for `key_name` we actually use the output of the `random_id` resource as part of the string.
-For this reasing we need to use interpolation.
+For this reason we need to use interpolation.
 This bascially means put `${ ... }` around the variable.
 The `public_key` attribute actually uses the direct output of the `tls_private_key` as input.
 So, no interpolation is requied.

 As a reminder, resources are always adressed in the following pattern: <TYPE>.<NAME>.<ATTRIBUTE> in our case this is `tls_private_key.ssh.public_key_openssh` and `random_id.id.hex`.